-LOCUS/CASII/ECSII will be implemented in all other states on January 31, 2020.
+LOCUS will be implemented in all other states and CASII/ECSII will be implemented nationally on January 31, 2020.
 These changes will be effective as indicated unless superseding state, federal, contractual or customer requirements apply.
 Note that some markets and programs are already using these guidelines.

 As the effective date approaches, please visit this page for updates and additional information.